AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/basic-features/dashboard.md

 Actions menu

-See [!UICONTROL Page layouts] for the different layout options available for this section.
+See Page layouts for the different layout options available for this section.

 >[!NOTE]
 >
->Clicking on the proof name in Recently accessed items section will take you straight to the proof in the Proof Viewer.
+>Clicking on the proof name in [!UICONTROL Recently accessed items] section will take you straight to the proof in the Proof Viewer.

 To access the Proof details page:

-1. Click on the **Actions** menu (1) available to the right of the proof name.
+1. Click on the **[!UICONTROL Actions]** menu (1) available to the right of the proof name.
 1. Select **[!UICONTROL View proof details]** (2) from the menu.

 ![](assets/accessing-the-proof-details-page-recently-accessed-items-350x126.png)